stepchowfun/typical/README.md

 A `struct`, such as our `send_email_request` type, describes messages containing a fixed set of fields.
 A `choice`, such as our `send_email_response` type, describes messages containing exactly one field from a set of possibilities.
 Types built from `struct`s and `choice`s are called *algebraic data types*, due to their correspondence to an idea from category theory called *initial algebras*.
 You don't need to know about initial algebras to use Typical.

-Each field in a `struct` or a `choice` has both a name (e.g., `body`) and an integer index (e.g., `2`).
-The name is only for humans, and only the index is used to identify fields in the binary encoding.
+Each field in a `struct` or a `choice` has both a name (e.g., `subject`) and an integer index (e.g., `2`).
+The name is for humans, and only the index is used to identify fields in the binary encoding.
 You can freely rename fields without worrying about binary incompatibility.

-Each fields also has a type, either explicitly or implicitly.
-Note that the `success` field in `send_email_response` doesn't have an explicit type; that means its type implicitly defaults to `unit`, a built-in type that carries no information.
+Each field also has a type, either explicitly or implicitly.
+Note that the `success` field in `send_email_response` doesn't have an explicit type; that means its type implicitly defaults to `unit`, a built-in type equivalent to an empty `struct`.

 Now that we've defined some types, we can use Typical to generate the code for serialization and deserialization.
 For example, you can generate Rust code with the following: